Yunmi0310/AWS/PYTHON/README.md

     . public IP 54.159.96.117

     . host name:     ubuntu@ec2-34-201-50-214.compute-1.amazonaws.com

-    .use putty and wcp to connect to instance
+    . use putty and wcp to connect to instance

 2. write script in text file and save it as name.py

 3. install python

-    `python3 name.py`
+    ` python3 `

 4. open it in python distant space(python3 filename.py)

    `python3 name.py`

-    * sudo means admmin
-    * yum is not working in ubundtu

 5. install pip

     * update first before install
+    * sudo means admin
+    * yum is not working in ubundtu

    `sudo apt-get update -y `